wendyltan/SearchDir/README.md

     - According to *fileSize*，*fileType*，*fileLastEdit* to search for matches and output in the console.

 ## Noted
-I tried to make `SFile` class integrated with `builder pattern`,but I soon found it unnecessary and remove the code.
+I tried to make `SFile` class integrated with `builder pattern`,but I soon found it unnecessary and remove the modeFactory.

 If you want to see more about how design pattern is implemented in Java,check out my repo here: [JavaDPImpl](https://github.com/wendyltan/JavaDPImpl)